 Bats have a terrible reputation among people because they’re seen as scary bloodsuckers that will spread diseases.
 However, according to scientists, very rarely do they spread diseases and few species drink blood, but rather eat fruit.

 The population of bats has been depleting, and that is a problem because they contribute to the ecosystem more so than people think.
-Bat Appreciation Day aims to show love for these flying mammals and teach people the importance of bats in today’s world.
+International Bat Appreciation Day aims to show love for these flying mammals and teach people the importance of bats in today’s world.

-History of Bat Appreciation Day
+History of International Bat Appreciation Day

-Bat Conservation International started Bat Appreciation Day to focus on protecting all the different species of bats.
+Bat Conservation International started International Bat Appreciation Day to focus on protecting all the different species of bats.
 Bats protect ecosystems and help make sure our planet has a healthier future.

 Bat Conservation International was founded in 1982 by a group of scientists concerned about our planet’s bats.
 After lots of research, they discovered that bats are important to help keep nature in balance, and are important to a lot of industries.